jameshanlon/jameshanlon.github.io/content/hex-processor.md

 ### Implementation details

-Both the assembler and compiler are based on the ``xhexb.x`` boostrapping compiler for X discussed above.
+Both the assembler and compiler are based on the ``xhexb.x`` bootstrapping compiler for X discussed above.

 The assembler works in two main phases: